ChickenWizzard1/instapics/README.md

 ### License

-This Program is open-source and licensed under the [Apache License 2.0](LICENSE).
+This Program is open-source and licensed under the under the [MIT License](LICENSE.md).